How to split a list in half using Python

 In the above example, the list consists of an odd number of elements therefore split function returns two unequal lists.
 As the length of the list is 7, therefore the midpoint is (7/2) = 3.5.
 The floor operator returns the closest integer value which is less than or equal to a result obtained by division.
 In this case, the floor operator returns 3 instead of 3.5.
 Therefore the length of the first half is 3, whereas the other half has a length of 4.

-Python has a NumPy library which has a built-in function ‘array_split()’ that can divide the list into n parts.
-The function takes an array and the number of splits ‘n’ as an argument and returns lists of n subarrays.
-Let’s understand the use of this function using an example.
+, that can divide a list into n parts.
+This function takes an array and the number of splits ‘n’ as arguments and returns n subarrays.

 import numpy as np